TmaGH/daily-assistant/README.md

-A software made with C++ and Qt aiming to have all the tools that help me have a more productive day.
+A software made with C++ and Qt aiming to have all the tools needed for the most productive day.
 Works in both Windows and Linux.

 Currently has these features: